Medical expert of the article

 - reaction to past use of the product;

-- clinical manifestations, characteristic of food allergies;
+- clinical manifestations characteristic of food allergies;

 - duration of symptoms;

-- medicines needed to stop the reaction.
+- medications needed to stop the reaction.